harishsg99/I-love-hacking/README.md

-# I-love-hacking-
+## Some of my own hacking tools writen in python3

-Some of my own hacking tool written in python
+## Disclaimer use this tools for education and learning purpose only